VelmaAkoch/Angular-week2-IP/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Description
+GitSearch is simply an Angular App that uses Github API to retrieve user data.
+Submit a username and it gives you repository details of the user, including number of repositories, commits and branches and also when it was last updated.
+Project is also integrated with a Quotes platform where users can create quotes and have those quotes voted on.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.